 Executive DirectorKalynne Johnson became the Executive Director of Marshall County Chamber of Commerce in June, 2018, after retiring with 32 years of service with the U.S. Postal Service.
 At the time of her retirement she had been the Postmaster of Kingston for 10 years.

 Kalynne grew up in Mustang, OK and moved to Kingston her freshman year and graduated with the class of 1978.
 She became a member of the Kingston High School Alumni Association.
 After graduation, she remained involved in many city and county activities and has always promoted our small community as best she can.

-Kalynne married Harold Johnson in March 1978 and they remain married for over 42 years.
+Kalynne married Harold Johnson in March 1978 and they remain married for 44 years.
 Harold and Kalynne have 2 daughters whom both graduated from Kingston as well.
 Kila Marie lives in Kingston and Kimberlee Jo resides in Austin, TX.
-They have been blessed with 5 grandchildren and one more on the way.
-Koltyn, Preslie, Lynnon, Emree and Brooklyn are Kalynne’s pride and joy!
+They have been blessed with 6 grandchildren; Koltyn, Preslie, Lynnon, Emree, Brooklyn and McCoy are Kalynne’s pride and joy!